smurfix/DaBroker/README.rst

 Client
 ------

-The DaBroker client asks the server for a root object.
-It then accesses other objects by simply reading the appropriate attributes.
-This works much like accessing one-to-many or many-to-one references in SQLAlchemy, except that the server can export method calls, as well as objects which are not a row in a table.
-The server operator selects what to export.
-By default, no method calls and all attributes and relationships are exposed.
+The DaBroker client asks the server for its root object.
+It then accesses other objects by reading the appropriate attributes or calling methods.
+This works exactly like accessing one-to-many or many-to-one references in SQLAlchemy's ORM.

 The client also, of course, listens for the server's invalidation requests and other broadcast messages.

-The client uses a caching system.
-It makes sure that each object with a given key exists exactly once.
+The client caches objects.
+It makes sure that each object with a given key exists exactly once (except when that object is updated).

 The client is thread-safe in the sense that you can run any number of greenlets which do whatever you like to your data.

-The client is not thread-safe in the sense that changed attributes will be immediately visible to other threads in our client, but not to anything else in the system.
+The client is not thread-safe in the sense that changed object attributes will be immediately visible to other threads in your client, but not to anything else in the system.
 Changes are batched and sent to the server when you tell the DaBroker code to do so.

 DaBroker verifies that the attributes of the objects you update have not been modified.
-In that case, the update is reverted.
+If that happens, the update is reverted.

 When in doubt, use multiple processes.